Biesta (2014) makes the point that over the last few years there has been an ongoing discussion about the place of knowledge in the curriculum:

 - It is possible to identify a transcendental condition for the production of knowledge and the form that it should take.
 However, this transcendental condition necessarily has pragmatic and normative elements in the way it is constituted, and therefore there would need to be an acknowledgement of these in providing a rationale for a curriculum.

-Obviously these are just the thoughts of two researchers contributing to the field of knowledge and the curriculum but they do represent some ideas for an epistemic perspective for developing curriculum and researching knowledge based constructs.
+Obviously, these are just the thoughts of two researchers but they do represent some ideas for developing curriculum and researching knowledge-based constructs.

-The problem is that education professionals engage with the most complex of constructs.
-Knowledge consists of both the material (cognition), and social (shared interpretation and construction).
-Ideas that matter cannot be reduced to one individuals cognition.
-An evidence based approach has to deal with both aspects of educational practice.
-If knowledge is the currency of education then theory and data is the method by which it should be investigated.
-Unfortunately trying to make arguments about knowledge based constructs using the discourse of “cause and effect” has limited use.
-Worse, it can diminish our educational practice.
+Education professionals engage with the most complex of constructs; knowledge, which consists of both the material (cognition) and social (shared interpretation and construction).
+Ideas cannot be reduced to cognition.
+If knowledge is the currency of education then theory and data, rather than experimentation, is the method by which it should be investigated.
+Unfortunately trying to make arguments about knowledge-based constructs using the discourse of “cause and effect” has limited use.
+Worse, it can diminish educational practice.

 This blog has been updated from one written two years ago